 Explore mysterious beach caves and a waterfall at Hug Point, on the Oregon Coast.

-The parking lot at Hug Point has restrooms, and a small grassed area with picnic tables.
-No overnight camping is allowed.
+The parking lot at Hug Point has restrooms, and a small grassed area with picnic tables, however no overnight camping is allowed.
 Arrive early in summer months, because it can get super busy.

 Follow the short path down some stairs to the sand.